 Mitigation — A combination of application and network policies for on-premises resources as well as using an API-based Client Access Security Broker (CASB) for cloud environments will help to enforce organization policies as well as prevent shadow IT operations.

 Application and network policies can help to enforce which tools and applications are used to access which business-critical resources as they exist on-premises.

 API -based Client Access Security Broker (CASB) technology allows effectively enforcing organizational policies in your cloud SaaS environments, including third-party applications that are allowed to run and access the environment.

 Remote access and remote work provide great flexibility for employees and help to provide a contingency for emergency situations or BC/DR scenarios requiring employees to work from home.
 While there are many benefits to providing remote access to employees, as shown, there are definitely security considerations to be made.

-Security threats can become from many different aspects of remote access, including employees being distracted, phishing and malware, weak network security, weak passwords, and shadow IT.
+Security threats can become from many aspects of remote access, including employees being distracted, phishing and malware, weak network security, weak passwords, and shadow IT.
 However, by using various security layers, organizations can successfully mitigate and reduce the risk presented to employees working remotely.